 *What is not included?

-- Your Nepal visa is conveniently purchased by you upon arrival at the Kathmandu airport.
+- Visa and Passport: Your Nepal visa is conveniently purchased by you upon arrival at the Kathmandu airport.
 It is not necessary to purchase a Nepalese visa prior to landing in Nepal.
-In 2008, the cost of a 60 day visa was $40 USD.
+In 2013, the cost of a 90 day visa was $100 USD.
+30 days visa cost $60.
 Please bring cash and 2 extra passport-sized photos (extra photos are necessary to obtain the visa in the airport).
+Thank you.
+Please Note: Your passport must be valid for at least 6 months fom the END of the expedition and contain at least 2 blank page

 - Additional expenses like bottled or canned drinks on the trek, tips and gratuities, and expenses of a personal nature (ie: laundry or gift shopping) are not included.